vtexdocs/dev-portal-content/docs/release-notes/time-optimization-for-hotfix-deploys.md

 The VTEX IO team has finally made it possible to warp time exactly as those kids from Dark did in order to deploy your hotfixes in less than 7 minutes!

-Using the Toolbelt's `2.118.0` version or newer, you can now run `vtex deploy --force` in your terminal when needed.
+Using the VTEX IO CLI's `2.118.0` version or newer, you can now run `vtex deploy --force` in your terminal when needed.

 >⚠️ The `--force` flag is only recommended for hotfixes!
 Normal deploys should use the `vtex deploy` as usual, since the 7 minutes are fundamental for testing your store's performance.